InscryptionModding/InscryptionAPI/docs/wiki/index.md

 Currently, the only zones where these settings will have any effect are CardTemple.Nature (Leshy's cabin) and CardTemple.Undead (Grimora's cabin).

 ## Bones Display in Act Three / P03 in Kaycee's Mod
-With the API installed, a separate bones displayer can be made available in Act 3, which also affects the "P03 in Kaycee's Mod" mod.
+With the API installed, a separate bones displayer can be made available in Act 3.
 It will appear automatically if any cards with a bones cost are in the Act 3 card pool, and can be forced to appear by modifying the configuration for the API.
-This displayer appears as a TV screen hanging on the resource drone below the gems module.
+This displayer appears as a TV screen hanging on the resource drone below the Gems module.

 You can also force this to be active using code: